KDE/documentation-docs-kdenlive-org/effects_and_filters/lists/video_effects_list.rst

      - Changes Slope, Offset, and Power of the color components, and the overall Saturation, according to the ASC CDL (Color Decision List) (|frei0r.sopsat|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/spillsuppress`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Remove green or blue spill light from subjects shot in front of green or blue screen (|frei0r.spillsupress|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/spot_remover`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - Replace an area with interpolated pixels.
 The new pixel values are interpolated from the nearest pixel. (|spot_remover|)
    * - :doc:`/effects_and_filters/video_effects/blur_and_sharpen/square_blur`
      - |linux|\ |appimage|\ |windows|\ |apple|